 From April 2013, the discretionary Crisis Loans for Living Expenses and Community Care Grant elements of the Social Fund were abolished and replaced in Wirral by our new Local Welfare Assistance Support Scheme (LWA).
 For 2013/14 Wirral's scheme is supported by a £1,345,925 Government Grant.
 Wirral's scheme replaces cash payments in favour of suitable alternatives where at all possible e.g. through the provision of pre payment cards for food and fuel and direct provision of white goods.
 The scheme is to be reviewed after six months to see how implementation has gone and for possible scheme alterations.
 The number of applications is rising on a week by week basis.
-LWA applications for June 2013 average 83 per week.
+LWA applications for August 2013 averaged 75 per week due to a significant reduction during the Bank Holiday week.

-LWA details for period from 02 April 2013 to 30 June 2013
+LWA details for period from 02 April 2013 to 31 August 2013